 Last, the top-heavy test measures the value of the assets in all company 401(k) accounts, total.
 If the 401(k) balances of “key employees” account for more than 60% of total plan assets, the 401(k) would fail the top heavy test.
 The IRS defines key employees somewhat differently than highly compensated employees, although both groups are similar in that they earn more than ordinary staff.

 As you can see, maintaining a traditional 401(k) plan, and meeting these requirements each year, can be a burden for some companies.
-Fortunately, it’s possible to set up a safe harbor 401(k) plan, avoid the annual nondiscrimination tests, and provide additional 401(k) savings for employees.
+Fortunately, by setting up a safe harbor 401(k) plan, a company can avoid the annual nondiscrimination tests and still provide a 401(k) savings plan for employees.

 The Takeaway

-Companies that don’t want the regulatory obligations of a traditional 401(k) plan, and want to prioritize talent acquisition and retention may want to consider safe harbor 401(k) plans.
+Companies that don’t want the regulatory obligations of a traditional 401(k) plan, and would like to prioritize talent acquisition and employee retention may want to consider safe harbor 401(k) plans.

 SoFi Invest®